 The Calloway family camper van is set up to sleep 4-5 people.
 The adjustable upper bunk is operated by a power jack system.
 The dinette table drops down to make a queen-size bed.
 Not pictured here, there’s a bench in the van that sleeps another person!
 This open floor plan is a great option because of its smart use of vertical space.

 If you want bunk beds but you also want more space – check this out.
-This design by Outside Van called Off Grid that features removable beds and two additional passenger seats with seat belts!
+This design by Outside Van called Off Grid features removable beds and two additional passenger seats with seat belts.
 It’s a pretty genius idea!
 Sleep up to four people when necessary or remove a bed or two (or three) and store more gear.
-Maybe your kids won’t be traveling with you all the time?
 They even managed to fit a full bathroom with a shower in this van.
-This is a great option for your family camper van setup.
+This is a great option for a versatile family camper van setup.

 Rooftop Tents and Pop-top Vans for Families

 Rooftop tents for camper vans are great for road trips.
 They’re easy to set up, and most importantly, they don’t take up any space inside the van.
 As I mentioned earlier, if you plan to travel full-time and anticipate needing to stealth camp in towns, a rooftop tent should not be used as the main bed.
 But, it’s a great option for visiting guests or those nights you’d like to sleep under the stars.